Cup-Of-JavaScript/JavaScript-Intro-2/assignments-3.md

 # Assignments #3

 ## Ex.
 6
-Create an arrow function named: `countIt` that counts the number of integer numbers, decimal numbers and strings stored in an array.
-The `countIt` function returns the following object:
+Create an arrow function named: `countItems` that counts the number of integer numbers, decimal numbers and strings stored in an array.
+The `countItems` function returns the following object:

 ```
 {